page under construction …

 In November 2003, Amadeus Press released William Westney’s first book, THE PERFECT WRONG NOTE: LEARNING TO TRUST YOUR MUSICAL SELF.
 The culmination of 15 years of work, it outlines his unique views on vitality and liberation through music.
 Its perspective on perfectionism is enlightening, down-to-earth, and applicable to a wide readership – musicians and non-musicians alike.

-Currently in its second printing in softcover, in addition to the Kindle edition, the book has sold approximately 25,000 copies worldwide.
+Currently in its second printing in softcover, in addition to the Kindle edition, the book has sold over 30,000 copies worldwide.
 The Japanese edition (2015) is now in its third printing.
 For the book’s unique impact on the field of music teaching, Westney was the recipient in 2012 of the “Frances Clark Keyboard Pedagogy Award” given by Music Teachers National Association.

 Pre-publication response was strongly positive: “the work of a master teacher” (Betty Edwards, author of Drawing on the Right Side of the Brain); “immensely inspiring, thought provoking, and fascinating,” (Paul Sheftel, faculty, Juilliard School of Music); “This book has the potential to change lives” (Dee Coulter, faculty, Naropa University)